ClickStart: Storyline and usage

 When the console is used for the first time, an adult is required to set up the user for the console.
 This includes the user's name, and difficulty level.
-Upon completion, the child is allowed to log in for the first time, in which Tad and Dot (two LeapFrog characters) will give the child a present- the puppy, Scout.
+Upon completion, the child is allowed to log in for the first time, in which Tad and Dot (two LeapFrog characters) gift the user a puppy, Scout.
 Apparently the user is to babysit Scout while Tad and Dot are away.
 Subsequent log-ins will start with Tad and Dot coming on-screen and calling Scout into view before leaving.
-From here, the main menu appears and the user is given access to four built-in games, the cartridge game if its present, and Scout's dog house, in which the user can go to explore and play.
-Playing any of the built-in games will earn the user dog biscuits, which could be given to Scout in the dog house to have him perform tricks.
+From here, the main menu appears and the user is given access to four built-in games, the cartridge game if its present, and Scout's dog house, in which the user can go to interact with Scout and the multiple items inside it.
+Playing any of the built-in games will earn the user dog biscuits or bones, which could be given to Scout in the dog house to have him perform tricks.

 The four built-in games are: